madetech/handbook/roles/lead_data_engineer.md

 ## Optional experience

-Don’t forget to mention any of the experience listed below.
-While it’s optional, it’s all highly desired!
+Don't forget to mention any of the experience listed below.
+While it's optional, it's all highly desired!

 - Experience in technology consultancy
 - Pair programming